txoof/insertFiles/README.md

 ## Quick Start

 **IF YOU ARE UNFAMILIAR WITH THIS APPLICATION PLEASE SEE THE [INSTRUCTIONS](#Instructions) SECTION BELOW.**

-1. [Google FileStream](https://dl.google.com/drive-file-stream/GoogleDriveFileStream.dmg) installed and are signed in as well as a prepared student.export file from PowerSchool.
-1. Download the application from [this link](https://github.com/txoof/insertFiles/raw/master/insert_files.pkg)
-2. Locate the file `insert_files.pkg` -- likely in your `Downloads` folder
-3. Double click on the file to run the installer
-   * You will likely need an administrator password to install this application
+If the application is not installed, see the installation instructions below.

-5. Locate the `insert_files` icon in your `Applications` folder and double click on it to run
+1. Locate the `insert_files` icon in your `Applications` folder and double click on it to run
-    * If you receive error messages or popups preventing you from running the application see the [Help](#Help) section
+    * If you receive error messages or popups preventing you from running the application see the [Help](#ChooseSharedDrive) section
-6. Click "Insert Files" button to begin inserting files.
+2. Click "Insert Files" button to begin inserting files.
-7. If this is the first time you have run this program, you will be asked to choose a Google Shared drive **and** cumulative student folder.
+3. If this is the first time you have run this program, you will be asked to choose a Google Shared drive **and** cumulative student folder.
     * If you are unsure how to do this, see the [Help](#Help) section
-8. Browse to a folder that contains files to be inserted and click "OK"
+4. Browse to a folder that contains files to be inserted and click "OK"
-   * Each of these files will be inserted into the same grade-level folder for each student
+   * Each of these files will be inserted into the same grade-level folder for **EVERY** student
-9. Next select a grade level folder -- the selected files will be deposeted into that folder for each student
+5. Next select a grade level folder -- the selected files will be deposeted into that folder for each student
-10. Repeat as needed
+6. Repeat as needed

 ## Instructions
 <a name="Instructions"></a>

 ### Getting Started
 You must have google File Stream installed and a user that has `Contributor` permissions must be signed in before using this program.
 See [Help: Setting up FileStream](#SetupFilestream).
+Once FileStream is installed, download and install the application.

+1. If the application is not in[Google FileStream](https://dl.google.com/drive-file-stream/GoogleDriveFileStream.dmg) installed and are signed in as well as a prepared student.export file from PowerSchool.
+1. Download the application from [this link](https://github.com/txoof/insertFiles/raw/master/insert_files.pkg)
+2. Locate the file `insert_files.pkg` -- likely in your `Downloads` folder
+3. Double click on the file to run the installer
+   * You will likely need an administrator password to install this application
+4. Locate the insert_files applicaiton in your Applications folder and double click to launch it.
-The first time you run insert_files, you must specify the Shared Drive **AND** the student cumulative folder.
+   * The first time you run insert_files, you must specify the Shared Drive **AND** the student cumulative folder.
 Once you have set this up the first time, it is not necessary to chage this setting unless the name of the drive or folder chagnes.
-See [Choosing the Shared Drive and Cumulative Student Folder](#ChooseSharedDrive) below for help.
+   * See [Choosing the Shared Drive and Cumulative Student Folder](#ChooseSharedDrive) below for help.

 ### Preparing Files to be Inserted
 This application is designed to work with files that are separated by grade level. insert_files will process all of the files in a folder and copy them into the cumulative files by GRADE LEVEL.
 For example all Grade-3 Map tests results can be inserted into the Grade-03 folder for each individual student.